Find Reliable Furnace Repair Technicians in UK

 What is a pilot light?

-A pilot light is a tiny flame used to ignite the main burners.
+A pilot light is a small, continuous flame used in older furnaces.
 When the thermostat signals for heat, the pilot light ignites the main burners, heating the air. .
-While pilot lights are generally reliable, they can sometimes go out or malfunction, requiring relighting or repair.
-Electronic ignition systems are usually safer and more efficient.
+While pilot lights are generally reliable, they're not as efficient as newer ignition systems They also consume a small amount of gas continuously, even when the furnace is not actively heating. .

 How do I relight my furnace's pilot light?